-Facilities across the globe rely on biological wastewater treatment product to run efficient, cost-effective and simplified operations.
+Facilities across the globe rely on biological WWTP product to run efficient, cost-effective and simplified operations.

-Wastewater treatment is closely related to the standards and/or expectations set for the effluent quality.
-Wastewater treatment processes are designed to achieve improvements in the quality of the wastewater.
+WWTP is closely related to the standards and/or expectations set for the effluent quality.
+WWTP processes are designed to achieve improvements in the quality of the wastewater.
 The various treatment processes may reduce:Suspended solids (physical particles that can clog rivers or channels as they settle under gravity)

 Biodegradable organics (e.g. BOD) which can serve as “food” for microorganisms in the receiving body.
 Microorganisms combine this matter with oxygen from the water to yield the energy they need to thrive and multiply; unfortunately, this oxygen is also needed by fish and other organisms in the river.
 Heavy organic pollution can lead to “dead zones” where no fish can be found; sudden releases of heavy organic loads can lead to dramatic “fishkills”.